sagittefrat/AI/README.md

 # AI

 ## Reinforcemnt Learning
 In this repository you can find different codes visuallizes how different learning algorithms and parameters can change the solution to the RL problem.

-remember: we don't want to tell the agent what are the rule of the game instead we'll let him explore, if he do get's to the goal than a reward is given and the agent will want to keep taking good steps to recieve more reward
+We don't want to tell the agent what are the rules, instead we'll let him explore, if he get's to the goal than a reward is given and the agent will want to keep taking good steps to recieve more reward.

 ### Algorithms: